 University BoardThe University Board is the highest decision-making body at the university.
 It is responsible to the government for ensuring that Linköping University meets its objectives.
-The Board takes decisions regarding budget, policies, etc.
+The board takes decisions regarding budget, annual report, LiU's organisation, etc.

-Lena Sommestad, Governor of Halland County in Sweden, is chair of the Board, which also includes representatives of the general public (companies, organisations, etc.), operations (i.e. LiU staff) and students.
+Lena Sommestad, Governor of Halland County in Sweden, is chair of the board, which also includes representatives of the general public (companies, organisations, etc.) and operations (academic staff and students).

-Vice-chancellor and ManagementThe vice-chancellor is the University’s top executive official, appointed by the government to lead operations at LiU.
+Vice-chancellor and University ManagementThe vice-chancellor is Linköping University’s top executive official, appointed by the government to lead operations at LiU.
 Since 2011 Helen Dannetun, professor of physics, is vice-chancellor of Linköping University.
-The University Management also includes deputy vice-chancellors of education, research and external relations respectively.
+The University Management also includes two deputy vice-chancellors.
 Their role is to act on behalf of the vice-chancellor on various occasions.
 The university director, whose responsibilities include staff and administration, is also part of the management group.

 Internal AuditThe Internal Audit reports directly to the University Board.
 Its role is to review the university’s governance and accounts and suggest improvements.

 Linköping University has four faculties: the Faculty of Arts and Sciences, the Faculty of Educational Sciences, the Faculty of Medicine and Health Sciences and the Faculty of Science and Engineering (sometimes known as the Institute of Technology).
 Formally, Educational Sciences is an “area”, but in most cases it functions as a faculty.
 In some ceremonial contexts, LiU is considered to have three faculties, with Educational Sciences falling under Arts and Sciences.

 The faculty is responsible for education and research within its area and at LiU it commissions services from the departments.
 It is run by a faculty board led by a dean.